nikhil-raavi/nikhil-raavi/README.md

 ### 👨‍💼 About Me

 - 🎓 Graduate in Computer Science & Engineering
-- 🏢 Worked on real-time ETL and fraud detection pipelines at **Fiserv** and **Cognizant**, building scalable solutions for the healthcare and financial sectors
+- 🏢 Worked on real-time ETL and fraud detection pipelines at **The World Bank Group** and **Cognizant**, building scalable solutions for the healthcare and financial sectors
 - 🧠 Passionate about data storytelling, MLOps, and solving real-world problems using Python and Spark
 - 📊 Experienced in creating **automated dashboards**, **predictive ML models**, and **streamlined ETL jobs**
 - 🌱 Currently exploring streaming tools like Kafka and Apache Flink